 With over 1 billion websites on the Internet today, the importance of SEO for online businesses cannot be underestimated.
-The term “online business” may seem outdated because if your business isn’t online in 2017, it simply doesn’t exist.
+The term “online business” may seem outdated.
+Because, if your business isn’t online and not found on the web in 2017, it simply doesn’t exist.
 Search engine optimization isn’t about stuffing your website with keywords anymore, but this ever-evolving field — which is part business, part marketing, and part technology — is more relevant than ever.

 With the new year approaching, business and marketing magazines are already listing dozens of SEO tactics you have to use in your 2018 marketing strategy.
 As an alternative, here are three simple common-sense approaches to SEO that any business can use to increase traffic and web conversions today.